 You'll find the most affordable airfare and hotel rates in the Dominican between November and March.
 This is a wonderful time to visit the beaches and enjoy spectacular scenery at Punta Cana and Puerto Plata.
 The best weather occurs from April to July and you can still find great vacation bargains during this time.
 Keep in mind that hurricane season, from August to October, is not a great time to book your vacation.

 Miami is one of the most sought-after destinations for sun, surf and relaxed living in the U.S. especially during the chilly winter months experienced in other parts of the country.
 Miami shares many similarities with the Dominican Republic, including a tropical monsoonal climate, gorgeous golf courses, plenty of oceanside vistas and water sport opportunities.
 Despite its location in the Caribbean Sea, there's far more to the Dominican Republic than beaches and sports fishing.
 Santa Domingo, the capital city, has a renowned oceanfront promenade where all motorized vehicles are banned and pedestrians roam the thoroughfare.
 When on the promenade be sure to visit the large industrial port of Zona Colonial, where a portion of an old city wall from the 17th century San Jose Fort, still stands.
 The fort, a World Heritage Site, was strategically placed to intercept intruders following an attempted British invasion in 1655.

 The warm waters of the Dominican Republic are calling, so what are you waiting for?
-Use our smart search engine to select your cheap flight from Miami to the Dominican Republic.
+Use our smart search engine to select your cheap flight from Miami Florida to the Dominican Republic.